Differential Privacy for Government Agencies -- Are We There Yet?

-Given all these arguments, it seems that the only sensible strategy for statistical agencies willing to adopt the approach will be to generate a differentially private copy of the microdata and disseminate these synthetic microdata to the public.
-Given that differential privacy is immune to postprocessing the users would be able to run as many analyses as they want on the released microdata without violating the differential privacy conditions.
-The only crucial requirement would be that the original data would never be touched again once the synthetic microdata have been generated (unless some of the privacy budget has been withhold for validation).
-We note that generating differentially private microdata is also the strategy followed by the U.S. Census Bureau for the decennial Census.
-Still, intuitively, protecting the entire microdata (input perturbation) is more difficult than protecting only specific statistics (output perturbation).
-Thus, the answers obtained from the differentially private microdata will necessarily be noisier than the answers that could be obtained if an optimal differentially private algorithm could be used to answer all the queries of interest.
-Especially with the high dimensional survey data discussed in the introduction, the obtained answers from the synthetic data might be so noisy that they would no longer offer any useful insights.
-It would certainly be possible to develop synthesizers that provide very accurate answers for specific types of queries, but in order to achieve this, these queries would need to be known in advance leading to the same problems already discussed for the query response system.
+Given all of these observations, it seems that the only sensible strategy for statistical agencies willing to adopt the approach will be to generate a differentially private copy of the microdata and disseminate these microdata to the public.
+Given that DP is immune to postprocessing, the users would be able to run as many analyses on these data as they wanted without violating the DP conditions.
+The only requirement would be that the original data would never be touched again, as any additional information released based on the original data would require a new privacy budget (unless some of the privacy budget had been withheld---for validation purposes, for example).
+Nevertheless, intuitively speaking, it is more difficult to protect the entire microdata (input perturbation) than only specific statistics (output perturbation).
+A similar point is made in \citet{josep2020}, who discuss the fundamental challenges involved when using DP for microdata release.
+With the high dimensional survey data discussed in the introduction in particular, the answers obtained from the protected data might be so noisy that they would no longer provide any useful insights.
+It is conceivable that algorithms for generating microdata could be developed that provide very accurate answers for specific types of queries, but in order to achieve this, these queries would need to be known in advance, which would leaf to the same problems already discussed in regard to the query response system.